R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ```

 This boilerplate is unfortunately necessary to copy/paste into each project that uses Conclave.
 It sets up Gradle to
-locate the plugin that configures the rest of the boilerplate build logic for you :wink:
+locate the plugin that configures the rest of the boilerplate build logic for you :wink:.

 The `pluginManagement` block tells Gradle to use a property called `conclaveRepo` to find the `repo` directory
 in your SDK download.
 Because developers on your team could unpack the SDK anywhere, they must configure the path